Seer: Language Instructed Video Prediction with Latent Diffusion Models: Introduction

-We conduct extensive experiments on Something-Something V2~\cite{sthv2} and Bridge Data~\cite{bridge} datasets.
-We outperform all the baselines, such as TATS~\cite{tats}, MCVD~\cite{mcvd} and \textit{Tune-A-Video} (TAV)~\cite{tuneavideo}, and achieve state-of-the-art video prediction performance in terms of FVD and KVD.
-Especially we improve FVD from $291$ to $200$, and KVD from $0.91$ to $0.30$ on Something-Something V2, compared to the SOTA TAV.
-Compare to over 480 hours with $13 \times 8$ A100 GPUs in CogVideo~\cite{hong2023cogvideo}, the experiments show the high efficiency of our method: 214 hours with 4 RTX 3090 GPUs.
-The ablation studies illustrate the effectiveness of our two technical contributions: AST-Attn and FSText Decomposer.
-Furthermore, our method supports video manipulation by modifying the text instructions, and we demonstrate our superior generation quality through a human evaluation study, showing more than 70\% preference for us over TAV and around 90\% preference for us over TATS and MCVD.
+We conduct extensive experiments on Something-Something V2~\citep{sthv2}, Bridge Data~\citep{bridge} and Epic-Kitchens-100~\citep{epickitchen} datasets.
+We outperform all the baselines, such as MCVD~\citep{mcvd}, TATS~\citep{tats} and \textit{Tune-A-Video} (TAV)~\citep{tuneavideo}, and achieve state-of-the-art performance in terms of FVD and KVD.
+Especially we improve FVD from $163$ to $113$ on Something-Something V2, compared to the SOTA TAV.
+Compare to over 480 hours with $13 \times 8$ A100 GPUs in CogVideo~\citep{hong2023cogvideo}, the experiments show the high efficiency of our method: 120 hours with 4 RTX 3090 GPUs.
+The ablation studies illustrate the effectiveness of our computation-efficient video-inflated model with the newly proposed FSText Decomposer.
+Furthermore, our method supports video manipulation by modifying the text instructions, and we demonstrate our superior generation quality through a human evaluation study, showing more than 70\% preference over TAV and around 90\% preference over TATS and MCVD.